SAMA-Communications/sama-server/docs/API.md

    },
 };

 You can also add the `ids` parameter if you need to get the target chat objects.
+The maximum number of ids in a request is 10.
 For example: ["63480e68f4794709f802a2fa", "63480e68f4794709f802a2fy"]